tt-swap/ttswap-core/README.md

 6. Support Native ETH Exchange and Invest anyone can you native ETH without wrap to swap, invest easily.

+7. Community-Driven Developement and Innovation ttswap emphasizes a community-driven approach to development and innovation.
+Since its code release, there has been active community engagement, with many issues, pull requests, and unique feature ideas contributed by users.
+The protocol is designed to encourage innovation, allowing the global community to shape the future of AMMs.
 ## Contributing

 If you’re interested in contributing please see our [contribution guidelines](./CONTRIBUTING.md)!